Duke Energy Progress and Duke Energy Carolinas

 - Use solar panels with a 25-year warranty and 40-year useful life with proven technology

-Don’t hesitate: This utility solar rebate will have limits on total participation and it’s expected to reach its first annual cap early in 2018.
-Contact Renu Energy Solutions now, and we’ll begin to put together a detailed solar energy proposal to meet your needs and help you secure this hefty rebate!
+Don’t hesitate: This utility solar rebate is entering its second year in 2019, total participation is limited, and it’s expected to run out of capacity early in the year.
+We hope to get you in for the 2019 rebate!
+Contact Renu Energy Solutions now, and we’ll begin to put together a detailed solar energy proposal to meet your needs and help you secure this hefty project savings!